allinurl/goaccess/README.md

 **Note**: Docker will bind to 0.0.0.0:7890, which means that GoAccess WebSocket server is using port 7890 and reachable from 127.0.0.1 in addition to your host IP.
-Ensure `ws-url=<IP>` points to the Docker host public IP address, otherwise will attempt to establish a connection to localhost.
+Ensure `ws-url=<IP>` points to the Docker host public IP address, otherwise it will attempt to establish a connection to localhost.

 Once you have your configuration file all set, then you may run: